TZstatsADS/Spring2018-Project3-Group1/README.md

 	![image](figs/Compare.JPG)

 + Possible Improvements:
-  By using the combination of
+  By using the combination of SIFT, HOG and LBP as feature detector and XGBoost as the classify algorithm, we can improve our model by reducing the test error from 28% to 9.3%.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.
 + Cui, Wanting: Conduct GIST feature extraction, train/test XGBoost Model, write main.rmd